k323r/mythicwind/README.md

 ## Overview

 This repository contains scripts, libraries and notebooks used to investigate data from an offshore measurement campaign conducted during the installation of the offshore wind [farm trianel wind farm borkum II](https://www.trianel-borkumzwei.de/).
+The wind farm consists of 32 Senvion 6XM152 turbines.
+The installation took place between August 2019 and May 2020.

+An offshore wind turbine undergoing installation is interesting from a research point of view for several reasons:
+- Simple geometry: turbine foundation and tower are both rotationally symmetric steel tubes.
+Rotational symmetry also leads to (approximate) isotrope structural characteristics in the plane normal to tower and foundation.
+- High Reynolds number flow: Assuming a tower diameter of 6 m, and average wind speeds ranging from 5 m/s to 12 m/s under installation conditions, Reynolds numbers range from 4.5 million to 10.5 million.
+- Wave loading und full scale conditions.
+- Practical relevance to improving the competability of offshore wind.

+For fluid mechanics, closely monitoring offshore wind turbines under wind and wave loading thus compares to a full scale experiment.
+Monitoring 32 turbines undergoing installation thus enables the measurement a broad spectrum of different states.

 ## Raw data and data publication